National Grid Corporation of the Philippines: 2001–2009: Power grid operations, maintenance, and expansion under Philippine government (NAPOCOR/NPC and TransCo)

-On June 8, 2001, President Gloria Macapagal Arroyo signed RA 9136 (Electric Power Industry Reform Act), which introduced market competition in the energy sector and mandated the creation of National Transmission Corporation (TransCo) 18 days after the law was approved on June 26, 2001.
-TransCo was a unit of another government-owned corporation National Power Corporation (NAPOCOR/NPC), with the latter operated, maintained and owned the country's power grid during that time, before the transfer of the grid to the former on March 1, 2003, where TransCo then operated, maintained, constructed, expanded, and made eminent domain to the grid from March 2003 to January 15, 2009.
+On June 8, 2001, President Gloria Macapagal Arroyo signed RA 9136 (Electric Power Industry Reform Act), which introduced market competition in the energy sector and mandated the creation of National Transmission Corporation (TransCo) 18 days after the law was approved on June 26, 2001, originally as a child agency of another government-owned corporation National Power Corporation (NAPOCOR/NPC), with the latter operated, maintained and owned the country's power grid during that time therefore continuing to use its name as owner, before the transfer of the grid to the former on March 1, 2003, where TransCo then operated, maintained, constructed, expanded, and made eminent domain to the grid from March 2003 to January 15, 2009, independent from NAPOCOR/NPC.

 On December 12, 2007, two consortia bid for a 25-year license to run the Philippine power grid - privatization of the management of TransCo.
 The consortium of Monte Oro Grid Resources Corp., led by businessman Enrique Razon, comprising the State Grid Corporation of China, and Calaca High Power Corp., won in an auction conducted by the Power Sector Assets and Liabilities Management (PSALM) Corp. as it submitted the highest offer of $3.95 billion, for the right to operate TransCo for 25 years, outbidding San Miguel Energy, a unit of San Miguel Corporation (bid of $3.905 billion), Dutch firm TPG Aurora BV, and Malaysia's TNB Prai Sdn Bhd.
 Jose Ibazeta, PSALM president and CEO remarked: “We are very happy about the successful turnout of the bidding for TransCo.
 PSALM handled the privatization of the government’s transmission business with utmost transparency and judiciousness."
 This initiated the privatization process for the transmission sector.

 On February 21, 2008, NGCP was registered with the Securities and Exchange Commission (SEC).

 On February 28, 2008, its concession agreement with TransCo was executed and became effective.
 The agreement between NGCP and TransCo was signed by TransCo president Arthur Aguilar, PSALM president Jose Ibazeta, and NGCP directors Walter Brown, Elmer Pedregosa and Du Zhigang.

 Congress approved bicameral resolution granting franchise to NGCP to manage and operate its transmission facilities nationwide in November 2008.

 On December 1, 2008, Gloria Macapagal Arroyo signed the RA 9511 which gives it the franchise to operate, maintain, and expand the transmission facilities of TransCo.

 On January 15, 2009, NGCP took over the operations, maintenance, management, expansion, construction, and eminent domain of the national transmission system from TransCo which officially started the former to operate, maintain, manage, expand, construct, and acquire and designate lands for the transmission structures or components and rights-of-way (ROWs) for the power lines or their particular segments, with Walter A. Brown as the company's first president.
 This grants NGCP temporary ownership on anything it acquires and designated from the said date of January 2009, with TransCo retaining ownership for those before the date of turnover.